crystalynliu/designHtml/README.md

-# designHtml
+# Homework from TW
+## Design the htmlpage
-According to the picture design the HtmlPage
+According to the picture design a html page is the second homework from TW class.